dart-lang/site-www/src/codelabs/async-await/index.md

 * `createOrderMessage` calls `getUserOrder` as if it were a synchronous function -- it invokes `getUserOrder` and immediately prints the result.
-* Since `getUserOrder` waits four seconds before returning the user's order, `createOrderMessage` never actually prints the user's order.
+* Since `getUserOrder` waits four seconds before returning the user's order, `createOrderMessage` never prints the user's order.
 Instead the console prints the value immediately returned by `createOrderMessage` which turns out to be `Instance of '_Future<String>'`.